jeremylt/LFAToolkit.jl/docs/src/public/basis.md

 TensorH1UniformBasis
 ```

-### Macro Element Bases
+### Macro-Element Bases

-These bases represent a macro element consisting of multiple overlapping micro elements, where the micro elements are created as above.
+These bases represent a macro-element consisting of multiple overlapping micro elements, where the micro elements are created as above.

 ```@docs
 TensorH1LagrangeMacroBasis